Aldon Smith: 2017

+2018

-On March 3, 2018, someone called the police from Smith's home and reported that he had consumed multiple bottles of tequila and then bit her wrists.
+On March 3, 2018, a woman called the police from Smith's home and reported that he had consumed multiple bottles of tequila and then bit her wrists.
 Smith reportedly fled the home before police arrived.
-San Francisco police did not comment on the specifics but did state that domestic violence of a "non-lethal" nature had occurred and they were seeking out Smith for questioning about the incident.
-On March 23, 2018, Smith was arrested for violation of a court order, where he was ordered to stay away from a woman he assaulted earlier in the month.
-The woman was revealed to be Smith's fiancee.
-This picked up from a previous incident that occurred on March 3, where Smith pleaded not guilty on four misdemeanor counts, including domestic violence, assault with force likely to produce great bodily injury, false imprisonment, and vandalism.
-On April 8, 2018, Smith was arrested for violations in conditions to his bail.
+San Francisco police did not comment on the specifics, but did state that domestic violence of a "non-lethal" nature had occurred and they were seeking out Smith for questioning about the incident.
+On March 23, Smith was arrested for violation of a court order, where he was ordered to stay away from a woman he assaulted earlier in the month.
+The woman was revealed to be Smith's fiancée.
+This picked up from the previous incident that occurred on March 3, where Smith pleaded not guilty on four misdemeanor counts, including: domestic violence, assault with force likely to produce great bodily injury, false imprisonment, and vandalism.
+On April 8, he was arrested for violations in conditions to his bail.

+2019

+On June 11, 2019, Smith was stopped by police in Mission, Kansas for a traffic violation, and later arrested on suspicion of driving under the influence.

+2021

 On April 19, 2021, the St. Bernard Parish Sheriff's Office issued an arrest warrant for Smith for second-degree battery.
-Smith surrendered on April 21, and was released on a $25,000 bond with an arraignment scheduled for July 14.
+Smith surrendered two days later and was released on a $25,000 bond with an arraignment scheduled for July 14.

-Smith had further DUI arrests in June 2019 and December 2021.
+On December 7, Smith was arrested for driving under the influence in San Mateo County.
+On April 7, 2023, he was sentenced to a year in jail after pleading no contest to a felony charge stemming from this incident.